Foreign Currency Leases

 To Presentation Currency All assets/liabilities Closing rate OCI (FCTR)

-All income/expenses Average rate OCI (FCTR)
+All income/expenses Transaction-date rates (average as approximation) OCI (FCTR)

 This article is provided for general informational purposes only and does not constitute accounting, legal or professional advice.